Oihana PHP Arango

 buildVariables([array<string|int, mixed> &$variables = [] ][, array<string|int, mixed> $fields = [] ][, array<string|int, mixed>|null $edges = [] ][, array<string|int, mixed>|null $joins = [] ][, ContainerInterface|null $container = null ][, string $docRef = AQL::DOC ][, array<string|int, mixed> $init = [] ]) : void

-Field-level gating: when a field declares Field::REQUIRES and the request-scoped authorizer denies it, the matching LET variable is not emitted.
+• Field-level — the FIELDS entry (the relation marker) declares Field::REQUIRES: gates this projection of the relation in this parent.
 Combined with the symmetric drop in aqlFields(), the field disappears from both the AQL projection and the response — no key in the JSON, no orphan reference in the AQL.

 The check is uniform: edges, joins, and edge-counts all share the same gating contract.
 A Filter::EDGES_COUNT companion is gated exactly the same way as the others — it is simply not gated by default because no Field::REQUIRES is declared on it.
-To gate the count, declare Field::REQUIRES on the count entry itself.
+To gate the count, declare Field::REQUIRES on the count entry itself (or AQL::REQUIRES on the shared definition to gate every usage).

 Parameters